Especially if you'll be volunteering in Costa Rica or Nicaragua, you've got to spend about a weekend (or more) in Monteverde.

 What and Where Is Monteverde?

-Head to the Puntarenas Province, in the north-west part of Costa Rica.
+Monteverde is hiding in the north-west part of Costa Rica.
 The Monteverde area includes some surrounding towns plus an expansive and lush forest crammed full of towering treetops, suspended bridges that skim the skies, spectacular hikes, zooming zip lines, hidden waterfalls, jungle adventures, 500 kinds of orchids, and some of your favorite tropical animals, like jaguars, parrots and sloths.
-It's really one of those more famous places in Costa Rica - you can't go wrong here.
+It's really one of those more famous places in Costa Rica.
+You can't go wrong here.

 Pick The Right Cloud Forest (+ Directions and Entrance Fees)